Entire home

 Hollandale

-Located in Hollandale, this vacation home is in a rural area and on a river.
-Nick Engelbert's Grandview and Swiss Historical Village are local landmarks, and some of the area's attractions include Maple Leaf Cheese and Chocolate Haus and Swissland Miniature Golf.
-Mineral Point Railroad Museum and Verona Ice Arena are also worth visiting.
-Be sure to check out the area's animals with activities such as game walks and birdwatching.
+Located in Hollandale, this holiday home is in a rural area and on a river.
+Nick Engelbert's Grandview and Folklore Village are local landmarks, and some of the area's attractions include Howard Himsel Park and Waltz Park.
+Make sure you get close to the area's animals with activities such as game walks and birdwatching.

 Map